 Background and Motivation

 During the Consultative Committee for Space Data Systems (CCSDS) Security Working Group (Sec WG) meeting in London in November 2014, the topic of interoperability testing between agencies was discussed.
 Several members of the Security Working Group described the difficulties they have experienced in the past performing point-to-point interoperability testing between two agencies.
 This had involved making special arrangements for servers located in a de-militarized zone (DMZ), or special access through agency firewalls.
 This was typically time consuming and required significant coordination with other entities.
-Closed looped/real time interoperability testing between CCSDS participating agencies has proven to be difficult at times due to the security implementations (i.e. Firewalls) by each agency.
-It has been difficult to get firewall change requests approved or new Virtual Private Network (VPN) tunnels established.
+Closed looped/real time interoperability testing between CCSDS participating agencies has proven to be difficult at times due to the impact on security implementations (i.e. Firewalls) by each agency.
+It has frequently been difficult to get firewall change requests approved or new Virtual Private Network (VPN) tunnels established.

 A more effective and efficient means to conduct interoperability testing was needed.
-With evolving technologies and agency polices, cloud-based technologies appears to be a viable solution to alleviate past interoperability issues between CCSDS participating agencies.
+With evolving technologies and agency polices, cloud-based technologies appear to be a viable solution to alleviate past interoperability issues between CCSDS participating agencies.
 The Space Data Link Security (SDLS) Working Group, with direct support from the Security Working Group (Sec WG), was chosen by the CESG to be a pilot for interoperability testing in the cloud.
 Based on the research and testing that was performed, this report describes the process followed and some best practices discovered during the pilot cloud testing for CCSDS.

 Considerations for testing in the Cloud